Long, warm summer days are upon us, meaning it’s time to talk about everyone’s favorite summer treat: ice cream!

 - Graeter’s Ice Cream – Based in Cincinnati, Graeter’s now also has locations in Beachwood and Westlake.

-- Handel’s Homemade Ice Cream & Yogurt – This Youngstown-based ice cream chain has locations in Broadview Heights, Northfield, and Twinsburg, with a downtown Cleveland location said to be coming soon.
+- Handel’s Homemade Ice Cream & Yogurt – This Youngstown-based ice cream chain has locations in Rocky River, Avon, Broadview Heights, Mayfield Heights, Northfield, and Twinsburg.

 - Pop Culture CLE – This Solon dessert shop serves up all sorts of tasty treats, but are most known for their ice cream on a stick.
 They also do great soft serve cones with fun toppings, and offer up lots of vegan flavors.